hainayanda/HTTPTaskPublisher/README.md

 ### Duplication Handling

-HTTPTaskPublisher will store any ongoing request in the `URLSession` until it's done.
+Swift HTTP Task Publisher will store any ongoing request in the `URLSession` until it's done.
 You can control how you want to do the request when an identical request is still ongoing by passing `DuplicationHandling` enum when creating a new `HTTPDataTaskPublisher`:

 ```swift
 URLSession.shared.httpTaskPublisher(for: myRequest, whenDuplicated: .useCurrentIfPossible)